knowitnothing/btcx/README.md

 Note that  the example is very  short, do not let  the step-wise build fool you.
 You will observe  that every call returns immediately, this is  mainly due  to  how  Twisted works.
-The example will run forever, you can finish it by pressing Ctrl+C.
+This  example  (and also  the following) will run forever, you can finish it by pressing Ctrl+C.

 The second  example requires  authentication in  order to  request the pending  orders  as   well  live  updates  as  the   user  orders  are